Arizona DUI Probation Violations

 Yes.
 Probation often ends up being expensive for those who go through it.
 From monthly fees to payments for drug and alcohol testing, all these expenses add up fast.
 For this reason, early termination of probation is a highly attractive option.
 Additionally, freeing yourself financially eliminates some of the stress of a DUI conviction.
 It also gives you the physical freedom to come and go as you please without the necessity of checking in with your probation officer.

 Many individuals request early termination after they complete their substance abuse classes or community service hours.
 They must also pay all fines and legal costs.
 However, the process is nowhere near easy.
-Courts look for a number of factors when determining whether or not you qualify for early termination.
+Courts look for several factors when determining whether or not you qualify for early termination.
 We include these factors below:

 • You fully complied with the terms of your probation agreement.